Environment Isolation

-Struere enforces strict isolation between development and production environments.
-All data, permissions, and configurations are scoped to one of two environments, preventing accidental cross-environment data access.
+Struere enforces strict isolation between environments.
+All data, permissions, and configurations are scoped to an environment, preventing accidental cross-environment data access.

 Every request carries an environment context that is threaded through the entire execution chain: config lookup, actor context building, data queries, event logging, and tool execution.